Rob Dyrdek, Owner of Dyrdek Machine

 The studio also houses one of Dyrdek’s other core, long-running brands, Street League Skateboarding.
 In 2010, Dyrdek tapped on the shoulders of his network of pro skater friends and founded SLS as the world’s first professional skateboarding league.
 The league also has a spinoff subscription video network called ETN, made “by skateboarders for skateboarders.”

-“[For ETN], we actually just closed a $10 million Series B round.
+“, we actually just closed a $10 million Series B round.
 It’s sort of the forefront of competitive skateboarding worldwide.
-All of the shows and content that sort of serve as the pathway to the Olympics for what it’ll take to qualify,” Dyrdek says. “[For SLS], more of less, we saw a need where there was no authentic, professional skateboarding league or tour.”
+All of the shows and content that sort of serve as the pathway to the Olympics for what it’ll take to qualify,” Dyrdek says. “, more of less, we saw a need where there was no authentic, professional skateboarding league or tour.”

 Alongside his media entities, Dyrdek’s portfolio of consumer product businesses shows more variety.
 Momentous is a supplement brand that Dyrdek and his partners just developed and launched.
 “The premium Ferrari of supplements, if you will,” Dyrdek laughs.